Jakobeha/treescript/README.md

 - Print a language - convert it's syntax tree into text
 - Parse a language - convert text into a syntax tree

-TreeScript programs can do more when given a language server with helpful utility functions.
-Eventually, though, these functions would be the almost entire program, so the "TreeScript" wouldn't be doing much, and there would be a lot of communication back and forth between the TreeScript program and server, which could be inefficient (although apparently socket communication can be very fast).
+TreeScript programs can do more when given a library with helpful utility functions.
+Eventually, though, these functions would be the almost entire program, so the "TreeScript" wouldn't be doing much, and there would be a lot of communication back and forth between the TreeScript program and library, which could be inefficient.

 Eventually TreeScript could even transform its own syntax trees (with a TreeScript language plugin).